Write a method named

 In such a case, you should print all of the tying families in this same format.

-If the file exists, you may assume that it contains at least one name, that every line of input in the file is in the exact valid format described above, and that no two lines of the file will be exactly the same (though a given first or last name might occur multiple times).
+You may assume that the file exists, and that it contains at least one name, that every line of input in the file is in the exact valid format described above, and that no two lines of the file will be exactly the same (though a given first or last name might occur multiple times).

 - You may open and read the file only once.
 Do not re-open it or rewind the stream.